 Write a bio that makes people curious about you: Don’t be afraid to experiment here.
-Also, try not to be boring.
-Michael Thompson, who I think gives proper business advice, once shared a piece of advice from his buddy, “Want to stand out on LinkedIn?
+Michael Thompson, who I think gives proper business advice, once shared this, “Want to stand out on LinkedIn?
 Don’t talk about work.”
-For example, Michael’s LinkedIn bio doesn’t say that he’s a writer, or a content creator, or a blogger.
+For example, Michael’s LinkedIn bio doesn’t say that he’s a writer, a content creator, or a blogger.
 Instead, it says, “Co-creator of two cool little boys with an equally cool woman.”
 Isn’t that freakin’ genius?
 I think the same advice can apply to Instagram too.
 However, I’ve also seen the opposite, as in, people who do really well on Instagram but also share detailed and accurate info about what they do.
 So, don’t be afraid to try different strategies.

 Create a branded experience: Create a feed that speaks to your audience without telling them what your brand is about.
 Be that the colors your use, the photos you choose to share, the graphic elements in each image, or the message in them; try and create consistent branding across your feed.
 You may not get there from day-1, and that’s OK.
 Running a business is all about experimenting, trying things, and learning from the errors and failures.

 Mind the feed: Your Instagram feed is what most people see.
 Stories are cool, but remember that stories are temporary.
 While stories can be a cool way to showcase your behind the scene process and such, the feed is your unique chance to provide real and lasting value to your potential customers and clients.

 Mind the size: These are the current sizes for Instagram.